Multiple Mini Interviews

 This station has been designed to test the candidate’s ability to communicate and to demonstrate empathy.

 The video shows the candidate (left) interacting with an actor playing the part of a fellow student as in the scenario above.
-The examiner (far right) is using a structured marking sheet to assess the competencies.
+The assessor (far right) is using a structured marking sheet to assess the competencies.

 Click to watch a simulated interview (3:43 min).

 Sample interview station 2